AzureDemos/KubernetesLab/Documentation/ReleasePipelines/README.md

 ## 1. Create New Release and Choose Deploy to Kubernetes Cluster

+This will create Stage 1, you can rename this stage to whatever you like, for example Dev, UAT, Pre-Prod, etc

 ![kubernetes template](images/newapireleasepipeline.png)

  > Once created click on the little pen where it says "New release pipeline" and rename the release to "API Release"

 ## 2. Select Artifact